haredo/Sitemap-XML-4/README.md

 Upgrading this to ZenCart 1.5.7 and php7.4 was not easy.
 I'm still in the process of following code flow.
 I was considering adding XML template builders for Auctions and Maps, but I did not see anything new in Google instructions.
 Still looking.

+## Upgrading to Zen Cart 1.5.8
+Simply overwrite the existing 1.5.7 file(s) with those in the ZC158 directory.

 ## Disclaimer
 You download and use at your own risk and all that shit...
 I don't have a business in web design and so have no need to degrade code for older stores or bad versions of PHP.